 When Mark and I were planning our trip to Barcelona, friends who had visited previously told us we absolutely had to see the Sagrada Familia.
 We didn’t really know why it was special.
 Just another church, we figured.
 But we had the time, so we hopped the subway from our hotel to the area we had marked on our tour map.

-When we emerged from the subway and got to sidewalk level, I looked around, trying to decide which direction to head according to our map.
+When we emerged from the subway and stepped outside, I looked around, unsure of which direction to head according to our map.
 Mark grabbed my shoulders and spun me around to face the enormous cathedral:

 Daaaaaaang.
 It’s like a melting sand castle.
 Who would have ever come up with such a surreal, bizarre design for a church?

 The building of the Expiatory Church of La Sagrada Familia began in 1882 under a different architect, in the traditional Gothic revival style.
-But in 1883 the commission was passed to Gaudi.
+But in 1883 Gaudi got the commission passed to him.
 For several years he worked on the project while taking on other building projects.
 But after 1915 he devoted himself completely to the Sagrada Familia.

-Unfortunately, in 1926 Gaudi was struck by a tram and died three days later; only a fraction of the church had been completed at the time.
+Unfortunately, in 1926 Gaudi was struck by a tram.
+He died three days later, at the age of 73.
+At the time, only a fraction of the church had been completed under his watchful eye.
 But his associate architects took up the work he left behind and continued his vision.

 The Spanish Civil War in 1936 halted the work, and Catalan anarchists destroyed parts of the unfinished basilica as well as Gaudi’s workshop and models.
-But the work was picked up once more, and has been continuing in fits and starts ever since.
+But construction picked up once more, and it’s continued in fits and starts ever since.

 With most of Gaudi’s original sketches and models destroyed however, much of what has been built since is largely based on speculation.